 This battle was won, but the pressure from developers is even greater today.
 The Society’s continues to work to protect, preserve and improve buildings, transport, roads and open spaces in Finchley and Friern Barnet and their environs, and to explore the history and the special features of the area.
 The Society covers the old Borough of Finchley and the Urban District of Friern Barnet, now part of the London Borough of Barnet, and takes an interest in most aspects of life in the community.

 Our meetings take place in Avenue House (located in Stephens House and Gardens), usually on the last Thursday of every month (except July, August and December).
 Non-members are welcome to attend these meetings

 In addition to these meetings, our activities fall into three main areas:

-The Society is is independent of the Borough Council and of all political parties.
-The Society is guided by its Executive Committee (who are its Trustees).
+The Society is independent of the Borough Council and of all political parties.
+It is guided by its Executive Committee (who are its Trustees).
 Joanna Lumley is our Patron, and David Smith is our President.